 Strabismus has several causes and different causes mean different types of treatment for the patients:

-● Other disorders or tumors – tumors can also influence or restrict the eye’s muscles, resulting in strabismus
+● Other disorders or tumors – Strabismus can be the sign of serious neurologic disease, including a brain tumor or other tumors which can also influence or restrict the eye’s muscles.

-If an adult suddenly gets strabismus it will lead to double vision, headaches, and eyestrain.
+If an adult suddenly gets strabismus, it will lead to double vision, headaches, and eyestrain.
 Sudden strabismus can also be a sign of a stroke.
-Visit a doctor as soon as possible in all cases.
+It is the best option to visit a doctor as soon as possible in all those cases resulting in strabismus.

 Strabismus surgery is not recommended for the following groups of patients: